Tesla shares fall on price cut, soft Model 3 deliveries

 “The price cut is what’s driving the stock lower, as it openly acknowledges the sunset of subsidy dollars is a material headwind,” Craig Irwin, an analyst with Roth Capital Partners.

-Under a major tax overhaul passed by the Republican-controlled U.S. Congress late last year, tax credits that lower the cost of electric vehicles are available for the first 200,000 such vehicles sold by an automaker.
+Under a major tax overhaul passed by the Republican-controlled U.S. Congress in late 2017, tax credits that lower the cost of electric vehicles are available for the first 200,000 such vehicles sold by an automaker.
 The tax credit is then reduced by 50 percent every six months until it phases out.

 Tesla has been urging buyers to make use of the federal tax credit, with Musk reminding them on Twitter on Saturday that the benefit would drop to half at the beginning of 2019.